Expand your hereditary angioedema (HAE) vocabulary

-A rare disease like hereditary angioedema (HAE) can mean reading through a lot of complicated language and medical terminology.
+Learning about a rare disease like HAE can mean reading through a lot of complicated language and medical terminology.
+Here’s help.

-On-demand, or acute, HAE treatment is medicine taken at the start of HAE attack symptoms to treat the symptoms.
+Acute treatment is taken at the start of an HAE attack to treat the symptoms.
 It’s also referred to as on-demand treatment/therapy.

 Antihistamines are medications used to relieve allergy symptoms, like sneezing and itching.
-Antihistamines do not help reduce the swelling in an HAE attack.
+Antihistamines do not help reduce the swelling in a HAE attack.

 Appendicitis is a serious medical condition in which the appendix becomes inflamed and painful.
 Appendicitis requires prompt surgery.
 Left untreated, an inflamed appendix will eventually burst, or perforate, and spread infection into other parts of the body.